 Irish Rower and Olympic Gold Medallist

-Paul is one of the world’s most well-known rowers.
+Irish Rower and Olympic Gold Medallist Paul O’Donovan is one of the world’s most well-known rowers.
 Paul comes from Skibbereen and has been rowing since 2001 with his brother Gary.
-Paul is currently studying Medicine in UCC and rows for UCC Rowing Club.
+Currently, Paul is studying Medicine at UCC and rows for UCC Rowing Club.

-Paul is one of Ireland’s greatest athletes.
-He won the silver medal, alongside his brother Gary, at the 2016 Olympics in Rio and has since won four consecutive gold medals at the World Rowing Championships; in the Lightweight Single Scull in 2016 and 2017, and in 2018 and 2019 in the Lightweight Double with Gary (2018) and Fintan McCarthy (2019).
-Paul and Gary also won gold at the 2017 European Championships in the Lightweight Double.
+Paul won Silver, alongside his brother Gary, at the 2016 Olympics in Rio.
+Since, Paul has won four consecutive gold medals at the World Rowing Championships.
+Additionally, Paul and Gary won gold at the 2017 European Championships in the Lightweight Double.

 Paul won Gold alongside Fintan McCarthy at the 2021 European Rowing Championships in Varese.
-In the 2021 Rowing World Cup II, Paul won a gold medal with Fintan McCarthy in the Lightweight Men’s Double Sculls, held in Lucerne, Switzerland.
+In the 2021 Rowing World Cup II, Paul won a gold medal with Fintan McCarthy in the Lightweight Men’s Double Sculls in Lucerne, Switzerland.

-The Skibbereen native made history at the 2020 Olympics in Tokyo when he and Fintan McCarthy won Ireland’s first ever rowing gold medal winning the Lightweight Men’s Double Sculls A Final.
+At the 2020 Olympics in Tokyo, the Skibbereen native made history when he and Fintan McCarthy won Ireland’s first ever rowing gold medal, winning the Lightweight Men’s Double Sculls A Final.
 The pair set a world’s best time of 6:05:33.

 Paul has a calm and humorous personality with a unique and entertaining speaking strategy making him a great option for speaking engagements.